-Philosophy majors ask the big questions.
-The study of philosophy is the attempt to understand the world in as unified and general a way as possible.
+UNO Philosophy Mavericks ask the big questions.
+The study of philosophy is an attempt to understand the world in as unified and general way as possible.
 Philosophers want to know what there is, how beliefs are justified, how we should live, what is good, what is immoral, whether or not there is a God, and, especially, how all these things fit together.
 The methodology of philosophy is applicable to any subject matter whatsoever since it involves careful reasoning, precise application of logic, and thorough analysis of concepts.

 Why is Philosophy such a useful major?
 Studying philosophy translates into skill sets that employers consider valuable.
 According to a 2015 study of salary and undergraduate majors by Payscale.com, Philosophy majors nationally had higher than average median starting salaries ($42,200) and mid-career salaries ($85,000).
 These median salaries are higher than in many other popular majors including Communication, Criminal Justice, and Psychology.

 In addition, employers "endorse broad learning as essential to long-term career success."